Aleqxi/java-ec2/documentation/implementation_document.md

 This package has dependence on the package _dao_, as the classes here do use the dictionary resources.

 Package _userinterface_ contains text-based user interface.
 Its functionalities are self-explanatory.

+Package _dev_ contains all the classes and methods that are used during the development.
+There are no dependences to that class from other classes, and these are not actively used in the program.
+The package also contains old text-based user interface that is replaced with GUI on week 5.

 ## File resources